iva2k/ionic4-feathersjsplus-starter/TUTORIAL.md

 (Note that ```feathers-plus generate graphql``` does not write the *.populate.ts files, but ```feathers-plus generate all``` does).
 All we need to do is insert each of the populate hooks into service hooks.ts file.
 With that, we can remove populate-user hook from todos service.

+Note that *.populate.ts always puts relational data into an array, even if it is a single-to- relationship, so todos.user on the client-side and in tests should change to todo.user[0].

 See code on Github for the "populate" hook edits.

 #### Step 9 Summary